c0rs3/cudavec/README.md

 ```

 - 80x speed up on GPU compared to CPU and 18x compared to AVX Instructions
-- Comparable performance with CUBLAS
+- Comparable performance with cuBLAS
+- However it's important to note that cuBLAS has an overhead of streaming the results back to the CPU

 ***